tim-littlefair/maneline/docs/ARCHITECTURE.md

-  The android-app module depends on a library supplied by a third-party Java package cloned from https://github.com/benlypan/UsbHid, which required (very minor) code changes to build and integrate under the Android SDK version I am using for FHAU.
+  The android-app module depends on a library supplied by a third-party Java package cloned from https://github.com/benlypan/UsbHid, which required (very minor) code changes to build and integrate under the Android SDK version I am using for maneline.
   The upstream package is released under the MIT license, and does not appear to have been modified since the initial two commits were uploaded in 2017.

-  For the moment, the FHAU Git repository contains a copy of the usb-hid subdirectory of the upstream GitHub repository with the necessary changes cut in.
+  For the moment, the maneline Git repository contains a copy of the usb-hid subdirectory of the upstream GitHub repository with the necessary changes cut in.
 I have not yet raised a pull request on the upstream repository with these changes, as I am not sure how to do this without potentially breaking the build of the package under